kocabiyik/tf-learn/README.md

 ## 2. Image classification

+_TODO: Re-run the notebooks after the GPU Installation_

 Building image recognition and object detection models with deep neural networks and convolutional neural networks using TensorFlow 2.x.

 - Define Convolutional neural networks with Conv2D and pooling layers. ✔️